 We are actively seeking additional board members, as some have moved, are on leave, or have fulfilled their term of service.
 We welcome inquiries.

-Kimberly Terry joined the board in June, 2015.
+Kimberly joined the board in June, 2015.
 She interned as a research associate during the 2014-2015 school year while she completed her master’s degree at Arcadia in International Peace and Conflict Resolution.
-Now, while serving on the board, Kim is also a Ph.D. candidate and works serving marginalized and underserved populations.
+Now, while serving on the board, Kim is also an Ed.D. candidate and works as an education consultant for enterprise healthcare organizations in the United States and Canada.

 Erin Franke joined the board in September, 2017.
 She is a web and software developer in the health and wellness industry, and previously ran a web development company focusing on accessibility for people with disabilities.
 Erin is herself disabled and sees Nancy’s House, in its mission to care for family caregivers, as playing a crucial part in the autonomy of other care recipients.